"READINGS IN URDU

 This course is open to both undergraduates and graduates, subject to the above prerequisite.
 The course is repeatable, and the content changes every semester.
 It is two things at once: an advanced language course, with practice in speaking, understanding, vocabulary use, reading, writing, and grammatical analysis; and a literary course, with exposure in depth to some of the finest works of classical and modern Urdu prose and poetry.

 Grading will be based on two components.
 Half of your grade will be based on general class performance--including regular attendance (a record will be kept), participation, preparation of reading and homework assignments, and a two-hour final exam.
-The other half of the grade will be based on an individual project, suitable to your level, that you will discuss with me, formulate in writing, carry out in the course of the semester, and demonstrate to me in the course of an individual half-hour interview at the end of the semester.
+The other half of the grade will be based on an individual project, suitable to your level, that you will discuss with the instructor, formulate in writing, carry out in the course of the semester, and demonstrate in the course of an individual half-hour interview at the end of the semester.
 Projects can range from learning vocabulary words or memorizing poetry, through doing translations or readings, to writing major research papers or essays, in English or Urdu.
+THIS SEMESTER (Spring 2013), however, there will be an unusual and interesting "independent project" strongly recommended for everybody.
+To opt out of it will require special permission and a good and persuasive reason.

 ~~~~~~~